raindropio/help/docs/using/search/index.md

 </summary>

-If you want to temporarly disable full-text search please select `In title/description` filter from suggestions.
+If you want to temporarily disable full-text search please select `In title/description` filter from suggestions.

 Or type `info:` before your search query.